Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

         Returns
         -------
         instance: ThingObject
-            ThingObject that is created from the dict
+            The ThingObject that is created from the dict

     `from_import_dict(entity: Dict[str, Any]) ‑> knowledge.base.ontology.ThingObject`
     :   Creates a ThingObject from a dict.